anwyho/aoc2020/day11/README.md

 ## Pre-processing time

 Since seats can only be in three states, we can note every 3x3 chunk to see what its center seat will be derived to.
 In total, that would be 3<sup>9</sup>, or 19,683 state chunks to derive.
-(There are 9 spaces with three potential states each.)
+(There are 9 spaces with 3 potential states each.)
 We can serialize (turn into a string) all these state chunks and put them into a mapping from state chunk to its next center seat.
 Here's what serializing a state chunk could look like:

 ```
 #.#